Colonoscopy

 Routine Screenings Can Detect Cancer Earlier

-Endoscopy experts at Skagit Regional Health follow the guidelines of the American Cancer Society that adults receive appropriate colonoscopy procedures as an effective tool for cancer screening.
-Regular endoscopy screenings can detect colon cancer, esophageal cancer and other cancers and diseases long before there are symptoms.
+Gastroenterology experts at Skagit Regional Health follow American Cancer Society guidelines to ensure adults receive appropriate colorectal cancer screening.
+A colonoscopy procedure is one of the most effective tools for detecting colorectal cancer and other diseases long before symptoms appear.
 We know the earlier cancer is detected, the more likely it can be treated effectively.

 Direct Access for Colonoscopies

-If you do not qualify for the Direct Access plan, one of our nurses will connect you with a direct consult line to the gastroenterology (GI) office to expedite a consult with one of the GI physicians for evaluation.
+If you do not qualify for the Direct Access plan, one of our nurses will connect you with a direct consult line to the gastroenterology (GI) department to expedite a consult with a GI physician for evaluation.

 Colonoscopy for Prevention and Treatment